openwallet-foundation/didcomm-mediator-credo/packages/message-pickup-repository-pg/README.md

 ## Features

 - Message storage and retrieval: save and fetch messages from a PostgreSQL database.

-- Pub/Sub integration: automatically notify other instances about new messages that arrived to a certain client
+- Pub/Sub integration: automatically notify other instances about new messages that arrived to a certain client.

-- Live session management: handle [Message Pickup V2 Live sessions](https://github.com/hyperledger/aries-rfcs/tree/main/features/0685-pickup-v2#live-mode) for efficient message delivery
+- Live session management: handle [Message Pickup V2 Live sessions](https://github.com/hyperledger/aries-rfcs/tree/main/features/0685-pickup-v2#live-mode) for efficient message delivery.

-- Automatic database initialization: set up the database structure required for message operations at startup
+- Automatic database initialization: set up the database structure required for message operations at startup.

-- Pluggable support for Push notifications: provide your own callback that be called whenever a message has arrived for an offline user (not connected to any instance)
+- Event-driven notifications: emit a `MessageQueued` event whenever a message is queued, allowing external listeners to implement flexible notification mechanisms like push notifications or webhooks when a message has arrived for an offline user (not connected to any instance).

 ## How does it work?